giacomopiccinini/giacomopiccinini.github.io/_posts/2024-10-26-how-to-weigh-your-loss.md

 I have recently argued in a separate [blog post](https://giacomopiccinini.github.io/2024/10/21/imbalanced-datasets-should-stay-imbalanced.html) that, in the case of a binary classification problem with high class imbalance, under/over-sampling is a bad practice for it leads to inflated metrics.

 Be that as it may, the actual reason for manipulating the dataset is well-founded: training a classification model in a highly imbalanced case is hard!
-The choice a vanilla cross-entropy as loss function will most likely result in the model (almost) constantly predicting the majority class, which is useless.
+The choice of a vanilla cross-entropy as loss function will most likely result in the model (almost) constantly predicting the majority class, which is useless.

 Assuming you won't touch the dataset for the reason above, the simplest thing you could do is weighing your classes in the loss function.
 As we’ll see in a moment, there is a *natural choice* for the weights, but it may not fully suit your case, although it provides a solid starting point.
 Interestingly, the choice of weights entails a trade-off between precision and recall and we'll see how.